To be able to scale the utility of the dashboard and ease the pressure on the sales team the dashboard had to be majorly redesigned.

 1) A quick fix I shipped was a color change from the publisher view to advertiser view to clearly indicate where you are in the dashboard.

-2) I am now working on removing hamburger and introducing a sub nav system that allows you to navigate sideways/downstream and upstream between account tiers without confusing users.
+2) I introduced a sub nav system that allows you to navigate sideways/downstream and upstream between account tiers without confusing users.